nsbgn/handalf/README.md

     modifier combinations should still be available, they should still stack in an intuitive and consistent way, and no reasonable shortcut should become impossible to type.
+-   **Complete.** A 42-key board should have access to all keys that you might find on a standard tenkeyless keyboard.
+This notably does not include a keypad or media keys.

 Above all, the layout should **feel good**.
 Many things are taken into
 consideration: simplicity, rolling motions, muscle memory, semantic